This page was last updated on 27 October, 2021.

 The Dominican Republic has reopened its borders for land, sea and air.

-Changes to the curfew and measures under the State of Emergency may change at short notice.
+Changes to COVID measures may happen at short notice.
 You should monitor local media and comply with any instructions from police or the Dominican authorities.
 You should follow the Dominican rules listed below and check this page and the British Embassy social media channels on Twitter and Facebook regularly for updates.

-Entertainment activities and athletic training and sports are permitted only if they can be practiced in strict compliance with social distancing rules and with limits on their percentage capacity.
+Entertainment activities and athletic training and sports are permitted only if they can be practiced in strict compliance with social distancing rules.
 Indoor gyms are open with strict COVID protocols.